brandleesee/ePSXe64Ubuntu/README.md

 Interactive script to install ePSXe and shaders on Ubuntu.

-Config Wizard is not present - emailed developers.
+` Config --> Wizard Guide ` is not present - emailed developers.

 ## HOW-TO

 ```
 wget https://raw.githubusercontent.com/brandleesee/ePSXe4Ubuntu/master/e4u.sh

 bash e4u.sh
 ```

-Script will ask for SUDO password and eventually open GUI of ePSXe. **CLOSE** the ePSXe window to continue with the script.
+Script will ask for SUDO password and eventually open GUI of ePSXe.

+**CLOSE** the ePSXe window to continue with the script.

 ### Set-Up